christine-sun/contented/README.md

 -Top videos commenting feature
 -Show a list of completed tasks and allow users to un-complete the task -Filter by platform on task stream
+-Show platform button image and title, transition from black and white to color -collection view possibly for platform buttons